luke-h1/Infra/README.md

 # Automation

-## Project Structure:
-  * Each directory generally consists of a playbook and a bash script.
-These playbooks & bash scripts are very opinionated and if you intend to run these on your machine it is very advisable to edit to your own needs / preference.

 ## Contributing
 If you want to add your own feature or want to improve this repo feel free to open a pull request detailing your changes
 1. Fork it